thejessleigh/generic-flask-skeleton/README.md

 [Poetry](https://poetry.eustace.io) is used to manage dependencies and the virtual environment.
 Please note that `poetry shell` [does not work correctly](https://github.com/sdispater/poetry/issues/571).
+Additionally, note that when installing during deployments, dependencies should be installed with `poetry install --no-dev`.

 # Pre-Commit